dougbutner/web-4/README.md

 ## How do Time Tokens work?

-Time tokens store a time unit (integer) with a unique user identifier (string), i
+Time tokens store a time unit (integer) with a unique user identifier (string) in a hash signed by the user's biocryptographic signature.